fedbiomed/fedbiomed/docs/user-guide/researcher/model-testing-during-federated-training.md

     defined in the training plan (see section: Define Custom Validation Step) default metric will be `ACCURACY`.
  - `test_metric_args`: A dictionary that contains the arguments that will be used for the metric function.
+ - `test_batch_size`: A value used to compute metrics using batches instead of loading the full Testing dataset (specified by `test_ratio`).
+This option should be considered if data are very heavy, and can lead to [`MemoryError`](https://docs.python.org/3/library/exceptions.html#MemoryError) errors.
+By specifying it, it performs several computations over a batch of data.
+By using this option, you should select wisely the batch size and the metric, for some metrics can be meaningless if computed over several batches of data. `test_batch_size` should be greater or equal than `2` (enabled) or equal to `0` or `None` (disabled).

 !!! info
     Validation functions for each default metric executes functions from scikit-learn framework.